Ravencentric/juicenet-cli/docs/nyuu-config-files.md

 # Configuration files for Nyuu

 You can read what all the options do [here](https://github.com/animetosho/Nyuu/blob/master/help-full.txt).
-You don't need to know what each option does.
-Most likely you'll be good to go by just replacing the dummy values.
+You don't need to know what each option does since most likely you'll be good to go by just replacing the dummy values, but I'll recommend going through them regardless.
 You should also consider using a paid BLOCK account for uploading.

 ## Dummy values